qmlbook/qmlbook/en/ch07/index.rst

     :start-after: M1>>
     :end-before: <<M1

 The colors are stored in an array and the paint color.
-When one the user clicks in one of the squares the color of the square is assigned to the ``paintColor`` property of the the row named *colorTools*.
+When one the user clicks in one of the squares the color of the square is assigned to the ``paintColor`` property of the row named *colorTools*.

 To enable tracking of the mouse events on the canvas we have a ``MouseArea`` covering the canvas element and hooked up the pressed and position changed handlers.